oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/multi_node_inference/README.md

 - Only job supported right now using Ray cluster and OCI Blueprints is vLLM Distributed Inference.
 This will change in the future.

-- All nodes in the multi-node inferencing recipe's node pool will be allocated to Ray (subject to change).
+- All nodes in the multi-node inferencing blueprint's node pool will be allocated to Ray (subject to change).
 You cannot assign just a portion; the entire node pool is reserved for the Ray cluster.

 ## Interacting with Ray Cluster

-Once the multi-node inference recipe has been successfully deployed, you will have access to the following URLs:
+Once the multi-node inference blueprint has been successfully deployed, you will have access to the following URLs:

 1. **Ray Dashboard:** Ray provides a web-based dashboard for monitoring and debugging Ray applications.
 The visual representation of the system state, allows users to track the performance of applications and troubleshoot issues.
-   **To find the URL for the API Inference Endpoint:** Go to `workspace` API endpoint and the URL will be under "recipes" object.
+   **To find the URL for the API Inference Endpoint:** Go to `workspace` API endpoint and the URL will be under "blueprints" object.
 The object will be labeled `<deployment_name>-raycluster-dashboard`.
 The format for the URL is `<deployment_name>.<assigned_service_endpoint>.com`
    **Example URL:** `https://dashboard.rayclustervmtest10.132-226-50-64.nip.io`

 2. **API Inference Endpoint:** This is the API endpoint you will use to do inferencing across the multiple nodes.
 It follows the [OpenAI API spec](https://platform.openai.com/docs/api-reference/introduction)